How do I book you to shoot my wedding?

 What steps do you take to back up the images?

-How will I receive the images?
+How long after our ceremony will I receive my beautiful digital images?

 Will all the images arrive as high-resolution color jpeg files?